Nurahmet-Dolan/PWM_Deadtime_Gen_VHDL/README.md

 # PWM_Deadtime_Gen_VHDL
-Simple PWM and deadtime generation &amp; simulation in VHDL | Step by Step  |  Xilinx Vivado
+Simple PWM Generation in VHDL & Simulation in Verilog | Step by Step  |  Xilinx Vivado Dead-time Generation in VHDL & Simulation in Verilog  | Step by Step  |  Xilinx Vivado